threnjen/threnjen.github.io/_posts/2021-04-27-i_have_a_model_how_do_i_use_new_data_beginning_data_science_part_2.markdown

 384005
 ```

-And, since we were kind to ourselves and set up functions to properly place our respective features, we can come back to this notebook any time and make new predictions with a minimum of effort.
+And, since we were kind to ourselves and set up functions to properly place our respective features, we can come back to this notebook any time and make new predictions with a minimum of effort, as well as use the function on a larger csv with multiple new entries.